RDStrauss/SEP_propagator/README.md

 The output files are as follows:
 - `grid_z.txt`: Values of the spatial grid.
 - `grid_mu.txt`: Values of the pitch-angle grid.
 - `output.txt`: Output at the observation point.
-The columns contains the value of the z-grid correspnding to the observation point in AU, the radial distance of the observation point in AU, the time in hours, the omni-directional intensity, and the anisotropy.
+The columns contain the value of the z-grid corresponding to the observation point in AU, the radial distance of the observation point in AU, the time in hours, the omni-directional intensity, and the anisotropy.
-- `pitch_angle_distribution.txt`: The pich-angle distribution at the observation point at different times.
+- `pitch_angle_distribution.txt`: The pitch-angle distribution at the observation point at different times.
 The first column contains the pitch-angle grid points, and then the columns alternate between the time and the pitch-angle distribution.
 - `model_setup.txt`: The model setup for future reference.
-The parameters included, in order, are `lambda`, `energy`, `species`, `injection_swtich`, `V_sw`, `acceleration_time`, `escape_time`, `N`, `M`, `Z_max`, `mulimiter`, and `zlimiter`.
+The parameters included, in order, are `lambda`, `energy`, `species`, `injection_switch`, `V_sw`, `acceleration_time`, `escape_time`, `N`, `M`, `Z_max`, `mulimiter`, and `zlimiter`.
 The last 5 parameters are technical parameters needed in the numerical scheme, *which should only be changed if you have experience with the numerical scheme*. `N` is the number of position grid points, `M` is the number of pitch-angle grid points, `Z_max` is the outer simulation boundary, and `mulimiter` and `zlimiter` are flux limiters.

 ## Examples